(Last revised 8-24-2013)

 As civilizations and religions developed, this custom was institutionalized, and that is why in most religious traditions, charitable alms or almsgiving, which is giving materially and/or financially to those in need, is an act of virtue, charity, empathy, compassion, and love.
 But, it is not merely a custom and tradition.
 It is a humanitarian obligation.

 The problem is that today about half of the people in America, and in some other countries, have been led to believe differently.
 Why?
-Because for the last three decades certain people in America masquerading as Christians have been preaching a "Gospel of Prosperity" that claims that the rich are blessed and the poor deserve their lot because they are "not self-reliant."
+Because for the last three decades certain people in America have been led to believe in the Reaganite "Gospel of Prosperity" that claims that the rich are blessed and the poor deserve their lot because they are "not self-reliant."

-But, in fact, that is a misleading right-wing partisan ideology that actually turns Christianity up-side-down.
-It blames the victims of poverty, and it even demeans and slanders the poor while ignoring the cause and nature of poverty.
+But, in fact, that is a misleading right-wing partisan ideology that not only turns Christianity up-side-down.
+It blames the victims of poverty, and it even demeans and slanders the poor while totally ignoring the cause and nature of poverty.

-Not only does that violate the basic Judeo-Christian ethic, it violates the teachings and intent of Jesus of Nazareth, and it violates the intent and the words of the Founders of the United States of America who intended for government to "promote the general welfare."
+Not only does that violate the basic Judeo-Christian ethic and the core teachings and intent of Jesus of Nazareth.
+It ALSO violates the intent and the words of the Founders of the United States of America who intended for government to "promote the general welfare."